 -

-When you’re ready for this to happen, everyone named as a legal owner of the property will need to agree to selling it.
-Any money left over once your mortgage is repaid is known as equity.
-How this equity is split depends on many different factors.
+All legal owners must agree to sell.
+Any leftover money after repaying the mortgage is called equity.
+How this is split depends on many different factors.
 You’ll need to discuss this with a solicitor.
 Please note, they may charge a fee for this.

-If the property is sold for less than the outstanding mortgage balance, the remaining amount is known as a shortfall.
+If the sale doesn’t cover the outstanding mortgage balance, the remaining amount is known as a shortfall.
 All borrowers are jointly and severally responsible for paying the shortfall.
 This means you either pay the whole amount together or one of you pays the entire amount.
 We may take action to recover the shortfall against both or either of you.

 -

-Can I remove a borrower from the mortgage if I want to keep the property?
+How do I remove a borrower but keep the property?

 -